Knight Commission

-The Knight Commission on Intercollegiate Athletics, often referred to simply as the Knight Commission, is a panel of American academic, athletic and sports leaders, with an eye toward reform of college athletics, particularly in regard to emphasizing academic values and policies that ensure athletic programs operate within the educational missions of their universities.
+The Knight Commission on Intercollegiate Athletics, often referred to simply as the Knight Commission, is an independent leadership group of academic, athletic, and sports leaders with an eye toward leading reforms whose purpose is to develop, promote, and lead transformational change that prioritizes the education, health, safety, and success of college athletes.

+The Commission is positioned as a trusted resource for leaders and decision-makers in college sports, including university and industry leaders and most recently, U.S. Congress.

+History and Formation

-The commission was founded by the John S. and James L. Knight Foundation, which was itself founded by brothers John S. Knight and James L. Knight, members of the founding family of what became the Knight Ridder newspaper and broadcasting chain.
-The commission first met in 1989 after a series of scandals in college sports.
-The founding co-chairmen of the commission were Reverend Theodore M. Hesburgh, president of the University of Notre Dame, and William C. Friday, former president of the University of North Carolina system.
+The Commission was founded by the John S. and James L. Knight Foundation, which was itself founded by brothers John S. Knight and James L. Knight, members of the founding family of what became the Knight Ridder newspaper and broadcasting chain.
+The Commission first met in 1989 after a series of scandals in college sports.
+The founding co-chairmen of the Commission were Reverend Theodore M. Hesburgh, president of the University of Notre Dame, and William C. Friday, former president of the University of North Carolina system.

-Currently, the commission serves as a leadership group which seeks to reform college sports, primarily by promoting policies that prioritize athletes’ education, health, safety and success.
-As an independent commission, it has no official connection to governing bodies such as the National Collegiate Athletic Association, the primary sanctioning body for college sports in the United States, or any government agencies.
-But because of its blue ribbon panel and high profile within the news media, the commission's work carries considerable influence within college sports as a whole.
+As an independent group, the Knight Commission has no official connection to governing bodies such as the National Collegiate Athletic Association (NCAA), the primary sanctioning body for college sports in the United States, or any government agencies.
+But because of its blue ribbon panel and high profile within the news media, the Commission's work carries considerable influence within college sports as a whole.

+Legacy of Impact

 Since its inception, the NCAA has adopted a number of Commission recommendations, particularly those that strengthened academic standards.
+Some of the key areas of impact include: